AAFC-BICoE/agent-api/README.md

 ## To Run

 For testing purpose a [Docker Compose](https://docs.docker.com/compose/) and `.env` file are available in the `local` folder.
+PostgreSQL 12 is required and included in docker-compose example.

 Create a new `docker-compose` and `.env` file from the example:
 ```